jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 The logarithmic code coupled with the lack of diverse input values (i.e., the lack of midtone/grayscale features) causes significant clustering in two areas of the plot.
 The bright pixels induce firing at the start of the run, and the dark pixels at the end.
-We can increase ``tau`` to slow down our spike times, or we can linearize the data by setting the optional argument ``linear=True``.
+We can increase ``tau`` to slow down the spike times, or linearize the spike times by setting the optional argument ``linear=True``.

 ::